 24. More than 20 other dog breeds are mislabeled by individuals as Pit Bulls because they have the same characteristics as Pitties.
 This puts some doubts on the truthfulness of some pit bull attack statistics.
 (Pawsome Advice)

 25. Pit Bulls get a bad reputation for being aggressive, but make excellent family and therapy dogs.
-Due to mislabeling and twisted statistics, they get an unfair reputation of being dangerous.
+Due to mislabeling and twisted statistics, they get an unfair reputation for being dangerous.
 (Pawsome Advice)

 Statistics Gotten From: